zhy2002/neutron/readme.md

 24 add context level default loadWithParent instead of fixed default value of true

+25 increase dynamism: configure at runtime instead of compile time
+  - add/remove rules at runtime
+  - change default values at runtime
+  - ???

 ### Garbage

 * preserve value when node is disabled -> conditional state